errordeveloper/contiki-cloud-face/README.md

 in the top-level directory, while `contiki-projects` is intended as submodule of Contiki tree (as `projects` in top-level directory.

+To get started do forget to `git submodule init && git submodule update` and then do this (I'll put a makefile for all this shortly) -

+		cd node_modules/handlebars/
+		node ../jison/bin/jison src/handlebars.yy src/handlebars.l
+		mv handlebars.js lib/handlebars/compiler/parser.js

 ### Notes:

 I might remove the word Contiki from the title, but it is currently